New Customer FAQ’s

 Q5.
 Does South Fork Coeur d’Alene River Sewer District own the entire sewer system?

 A5.
 No, the city of Mullan, Wallace, Osburn and Kellogg own and maintain their own collection systems and charge customers separately for collecting wastewater.
-The wastewater is transported through the District’s interceptor to the treatment plants and treated by the District.
-(The city of Smelterville collects and treats their own wastewater).
+The wastewater is transported through the District’s interceptor to treatment plants at Page and Mullan and treated by the District.
+(The City of Smelterville collects and treats their own wastewater).

 Q6.
 Is there a separate bill for collections in the cities of Mullan, Wallace, Osburn and Kellogg?